 The reason being that the school is a very important part of our work.
 We contribute with knowledge and financial resources to the renovation and construction of schools, often in close proximity to the plantations.
 In many cases we also help with planting trees on the school grounds with a view to helping the schools to become self-sufficient in the long run.
 The schools are then operated by non-profit organizations such as the foundation Child Africa.

-The more trees planted, the more difference we can make
+The more trees planted, the more difference can be made

 The trees will help to convert carbon dioxide into oxygen.
 To curb global warming which in part is caused by the Sun’s rays reaching the Earth unfiltered, without being caught by plants and thus converted trough photosynthesis.
 To stop the desertification caused by ever increasing numbers of trees being cut down, and of course also to create lots of jobs for poor people.